Exploitation of young and vulnerable people

 A good option is to speak to an adult you trust and talk to them about your concerns.

-You can also call Childline on 0800 1111 – they are a private and confidential service where you can talk to specially trained counsellors about anything that is worrying you.
+You can also call Childline on 0800 1111.
+Childline is private and confidential service where you can talk to specially trained counsellors about anything that is worrying you.